 - satisfactory controls have been established to prevent employees under 18 years of age within the area from entering any area in or about the plant which does not meet criteria above.

 Explosive and articles containing explosive components

-Explosive and articles containing explosive components includes, but is not limited to:
+Explosive and articles containing explosive components include, but is not limited to:

 - ammunition, black powder, blasting caps, fireworks, high explosives, primers, smokeless powder, and explosives and explosive material as defined in 18 US Code 841(c)-(f) and 27 CFR 555

 - any chemical compound, mixture or device which has the primary or common purpose to function by explosion

 - all goods identified as explosive material by the Bureau of Alcohol, Tobacco, Firearms, and Explosives.

 Employers who employ minors are not in violation of the Fair Labor Standards Act’s child labor laws if they keep on file unexpired certificates of age for each minor employed which shows the minor is the appropriate age for the work being performed, even if the child turns out not to be the appropriate age.
 29 US Code 203(l)(2); 29 CFR 570.5(a); 29 CFR 570.38; 29 CFR 570.121 For more information, visit our page on age certificates.